mawi001/mawi001.github.io/about.md

 title: About
 permalink: /about/
 ---
-Specialist in designing and implementing IT infrastructure automation, continues integration and delivery.
+Specialist in designing and implementing IT infrastructure automation, continuous integration and delivery.

  - Linux
  - Ansible